davidmfoley/storevil/Core/StorEvil/Resources/ReadMe.txt

 First steps to getting a working storevil project:

 1. Open the storevil.config file and read through its contents.
 There are a couple of things to set in there.
-2. Add a reference to StorEvil.Core to your C# project.
+2. Add a reference to StorEvil.Core and StorEvil.Assertions to your C# project.
 3. Add the file ExampleContext.cs to your C# project
 4. Execute the following command line to run storevil: storevil execute